Lawn Care – Late Spring Application

 What you can do to benefit most from today’s visit:

 This treatment works better when watered in within several days, but avoid irrigation for the first hour to allow the weed control to dry on the weeds.
 Normal spring rain will typically take care of this.
-Mowing should be delayed for 24 hours to allow the broadleaf weed control to fully translocate through the weeds.
+If there is no rain in sight, and you want to get the fertilizer activated, it is fine to water – However, please avoid watering your lawn for two hours after the application is done to allow the weed control to dry on the weeds.

 Here are some things to remember:

 - Mowing height is very important!
+Crabgrass and Weed Control materials work best when a lawn is mowed no shorter than 3 inches.
 There is a ‘Team Effort’ between the mowing height of the grass and the weed and crabgrass control products we use.

-- Maintain at least a 3” mowing height, and do not use a weed-eater along the edges of your lawn since this will most often ‘scalp’ the grass and allow crabgrass to grow.
+- Also, please do not use a weed-eater along the edges of your lawn since this will most often ‘scalp’ the grass down the thatch and allow crabgrass and other weeds to grow.